 In this paper, we propose EXACT, a simple-yet-effective framework for training GNNs with compressed activations.
+EXACT essentially applies random projection and quantization sequentially on activations, which can be plugged into any training method to save memory.
 We demonstrate the potential of EXACT for the real-world usage by systematically evaluating the trade-off among the memory-saving, time overhead, and accuracy drop.
-We show that EXACT is orthogonal to most of the existing existing solutions and discuss how EXACT can be integrated with them in Appendix B. Future work includes (1) evaluating EXACT under multi-GPU settings for distributed training; (2) combining EXACT with historical embedding-based method; (3) combining EXACT with memory-efficient training system, such as swapping.
+Specifically, EXACT achieves non-trivial memory saving with 0.2-0.5% accuracy drop and 10-25% time overhead across five models and five large scale graph datasets.
+We show that EXACT is orthogonal to almost all of existing scalable GNN training methods.
+We discuss in detail that how EXACT can be integrated with existing solutions in Appendix B. Future work includes (1) evaluating EXACT under multi-GPU settings for distributed training; (2) combining EXACT with historical embedding-based method; (3) combining EXACT with memory-efficient training system, such as gradient checkpointing and swapping.